 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-A career in electronic engineering offers variety, challenges and stimulation.
-Studying for a degree in BEng or MEng Electronic Engineering with Space Systems is not just the pathway to a rewarding career, but also offers an intellectually demanding and exciting opportunity to break through boundaries in research.
+Studying for our BEng or MEng Electronic Engineering with Space Systems can lead to a rewarding career.
+It also offers an intellectually demanding and exciting opportunity to make new discoveries through research.

 - Electronic Engineer, Paradigm Communication Ltd